AndrewEllis93/Print-Tuning-Guide/articles/setting_expectations.md

 These imperfections all combine with each other and create minor inconsistencies in your prints.

-3D prints, (unfortunately) by nature, show off these imperfections in harsh lighting.
+3D prints, by nature, show off these imperfections in harsh lighting.
 Even a 0.005mm imperfection will be shown off in full force.*

 <sup>\* (I'm making that number up, but you get the idea.).</sup>